danielang2020/ats/README.md

 - Don't only use id to query a biz information, should work with user unique info or biz type info, such as an user id or a type id. (select * from biz where id = a and user_id = b and type_id = c;)
 - DDD not only limit the biz logic, but also its their own validation rule.
 Some passing parameters can trusted by another Domain.
 - Mysql can archive data with Event Scheduler and list partition.
+- order and deal work with TTL to prune, and position can delete closed status info directly after three months to prune.